Start a tailoring business by following these 9 steps:

 STEP 2: Form a legal entity

-Establishing a legal business entity such as an LLC prevents you from being personally liable if your tailoring business is sued.
-There are many business structures to choose from including: Corporations, LLC's, and DBA's.
+Establishing a legal business entity such as an LLC or corporation protects you from being held personally liable if your tailoring business is sued.

 Form Your LLC

 Read our Guide to Form Your Own LLC

 Recommended: You will need to elect a registered agent for your LLC.
 LLC formation packages usually include a free year of registered agent services.
 You can choose to hire a registered agent or act as your own.

 You will need to register for a variety of state and federal taxes before you can open for business.